BigPolarBear1/factorization/README.md

 ps: I have not lost my mind.
 This entire setup allows us to sieve linearly.
 We are literally just sieving that linear coefficient now and constructing smooth candidates from that.
 I will begin uploading improvements soon.

+Update: Oh, I was out running, and thinking about this, I may be able to just p-adically lift to exact solutions with the way this is setup now.
+Let me try and figure that out.
+If that is possible, then that is definitely the best way to go about it.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>